Kerala Appam /Aapam

 This is a process very popular in Kerala, similar to tangzhong used in bread baking.
 A small quantity of the ground batter is cooked on the stovetop to a porridge consistency called kurukku and mixed with the batter before fermentation.

 Here too I prefer to use rice powder.
-I mix up a bit of rice powder with water and sugar and cook it up, before adding to the batter.
+I mix up a bit of rice powder with water and sugar and cook it up, before adding it to the batter.

 It works best this way, though you can use a bit of the ground batter or even the washed-up water after grinding.